Motor vehicle crashes with delivery trucks, such as UPS, FedEx, USPS and Amazon, can have…

 While all of this information is useful, typically what defense teams are searching for are messages, videos, and photographs.
 These types of social media posts may provide evidence that can help them deny your claim.

-Social media is deeply embedded in our lives.
+When anything happens big or small, it’s human nature to tell our friends and family about it.
+Social media is deeply embedded in our lives that we may not even think twice about sharing information.
 As more people leave their digital footprints online, risk managers, insurance carriers and corporations can now leverage social media to combat what they consider insurance fraud.
 They can use the information they find online to insinuate that your injuries aren’t nearly as severe as you say.

 For example, if you are filing a lawsuit and claiming that you have a back injury as the result of a slip and fall, it’s best that you not post about the 5K race you recently completed.
 A savvy insurance agent can find your profile and see the photo of you running the race.
-The insurance agent may claim that your injury is not that serious or that you’re not even injured.
+The agent will use your physical activity as a sign that you are not as injured as you claim.